SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 ## <a id="success" >Success criteria

-Success criteria define what success means for a flow.
-You can track the effectiveness of their automation by observing how many participants meet these criteria.
+Success criteria establish the parameters for determining the success of a flow.
+By defining success criteria, you can gauge the efficacy of the flow: Are we achieving our objectives while the contact remains engaged in the flow?
+The **success rate** represents the percentage of enrolled participants in the flow who complete it with the success criteria fulfilled.

-A success criterion could be a change in a contact's category (to for example, sales ready lead) while they are in the flow.
-All interactions with this contact contribute to this change.
+A success criterion may entail a change in a contact's category (such as transitioning to a sales-ready lead) while they are engaged in the flow.
+All interactions with the contact contribute to this change.

 Any associate can fulfill success criteria by modifying data in the CRM database.
-The flow automation will respond correctly, regardless of how the success criteria were achieved.
-It makes no difference whether data is automatically updated by the flow, or manually updated by a sales representative.
+The flow automation will respond appropriately, regardless of how the success criteria were met.
+Whether data is updated automatically by the flow or manually by a sales representative, the system functions consistently.

-When a success criterion is met, the campaign may stop or continue for the participant.
-In both cases, the participant is considered a success.
-You can decide if these successful participants should move to a more relevant flow.
+Upon meeting a success criterion, the campaign may either stop or proceed for the participant.
+In both cases, the participant is considered successful.
+You can determine if these successful participants should transition to a more relevant flow.

-Most automated flows should have a success criteria for enrolled participants, but defining a success criteria is not mandatory.
+It is advisable for most automated flows to set success criteria for enrolled participants.
+However, it is not mandatory to define such criteria.

-By defining a success criterion, you can measure the flow's **success rate**: Do we achieve what we want during the period the contact is participating in the flow?​ Success rate is the percentage of enrolled participants in the flow who finish a flow with the success criterion met​.

-* Contacts already fulfilling the success criteria will still be added to the flow, and still counted as success.
-They may or may not go through the flow steps depending on configuration.​
-* Contacts fulfilling the success criteria after they have finished a flow will not be included in the flow success rate, as it did not happen while the contact was an active participant.

-Criteria also enable you to move a contact out of the current flow, or into more relevant communication tracks.​

 ## <a id="req" />Requirements